Part One: Massive Attack

 A few reflections on the gone-by year

 2010 was the year of contrasts for me.
-It was the year of big disappointments: the US economy kept falling down (as a result, Natalya lost her job, still unemployed); Obama and the democrats did not deliver what they promised to deliver; my favorite place for our annual recharge, the Gulf of Mexico was poisoned beyond belief… On other hand, the year was full of delightful moments: I met remarkable people; visited wonderful exhibitions; discovered fantastic pieces of music and literature; no one in our family got seriously ill (this would be catastrophic under the current US healthcare system); our house didn’t burn… So, things are kept in balance, sort of. :-)
+It was the year of big disappointments: the US economy kept falling down; Obama and the democrats did not deliver what they promised to deliver; my favorite place for our annual recharge, the Gulf of Mexico was poisoned beyond belief… On other hand, the year was full of delightful moments: I met remarkable people; visited wonderful exhibitions; discovered fantastic pieces of music and literature; no one in our family got seriously ill (this would be catastrophic under the current US healthcare system); our house didn’t burn… So, things are kept in balance, sort of. :-)

 A word of gratitude to “My Friend’s Place”, who hosted my photographs on the walls during the whole year.
-Sometimes customers tell the owner how much they like the pictures and Terry or Laszlo point their fingers at me, sitting in teh corner: “Here’s the author”.
+Sometimes customers tell the owner how much they like the pictures and Terry (the Owner) or Laszlo (the Waiter) point their fingers at me, sitting in the corner: “Here’s the author”.
 Folks come by to my table and I have to stop chewing my sandwich to shake folks’ hands and talk to them.
 I feel a bit awkward, but happy at the same time. :-)

-A special thanks to the Lumiere gallery, for such a wonderful work they did at the gallery during 2010: exhibitions, lectures, movies, meetings and Q&A sessions with master photographers… And what a cozy atmosphere they created at the gallery.
+A special thanks to the Lumiere gallery, Tony Casadonte (the Director) and Bob Yellowlee (the Owner) for such wonderful work they did at the gallery during 2010: exhibitions, lectures, movies, meetings and Q&A sessions with master photographers… And what a cozy atmosphere they created at the gallery.
 Every time I get there, I just don’t want to leave.
 Often I’d grab a book from their extensive library on photography and drown myself into a soft leather sofa with a cup of coffee or a glass of juice. :-)